jaythequant/kucoin-cli/docs/examples.rst

 .. code-block:: python

     # Your own credentials here
     # Don't do this in real code.
-Use python-dotenv or add the variable to PATH
+Use python-dotenv or add the argument to PATH
     API_KEY = 'api_key'
     API_SECRET = 'api_secret'
     API_PASSPHRASE = 'api_passphrase'